pirtleshell/rust-gedcom/README.md

 ## 🚧 Progress 🚧

-There are still parts of the specification not yet implemented and the project is subject to change.
-The way I have been developing is to take a gedcom file, attempt to parse it and act on whatever errors or omissions occur.
-In it's current state, it is capable of parsing the [sample.ged](tests/fixtures/sample.ged) in its entirety.
+There are still parts of the specification not yet implemented, and the project is subject to change.
+The way development has been happening is by taking a GEDCOM file, attempting to parse it and acting on whatever errors or omissions occur.
+In its current state, it is capable of parsing the [sample.ged](tests/fixtures/sample.ged) in its entirety.

 Here are some notes about parsed data & tags.
 Page references are to the [Gedcom 5.5.1 specification](https://edge.fscdn.org/assets/img/documents/ged551-5bac5e57fe88dd37df0e153d9c515335.pdf).